 Buttercup Winter Hazel

 Asian natives valued for sweet-scented, bell-shaped, soft yellow flowers that hang in short, chain-like clusters on bare branches in early spring.
 New foliage that follows is often tinged pink; it later turns bright green.
 Toothed, nearly round leaves somewhat resemble those of hazelnut (Corylus); fall color varies from none to poor to a good clear yellow.
 Rather open structure with attractive, delicate branching pattern.
-Given the same soil conditions as would rhododendrons.
-Grow in wind-sheltered location in shrub border or at edge of woodland.Corylopsis pauciflora
+Give the same soil conditions as you would rhododendrons.
+Grow in wind-sheltered location in a shrub border or at the edge of a woodland.Corylopsis pauciflora

 Native to Asia.
 Dainty habit to 4–6 ft. high and wide.
 Fragrant yellow blossom clusters are 1 3/4 in. long, each containing two or three blooms.
 Appears in early spring.
 Branches tend to be brittle; plant where it isn’t likely to be roughed up.

 A variable Asian species.
 The typical form is a spreading shrub to 15 ft. tall and wide, bearing crowd...